-I recently read that Julia Child, the well-known American cookbook author and television chef, used this traditional barehanded method of testing candy, but I have no inclination to imitate her nor do I recommend you doing so.
+I recently read that Julia Child, the well-known American cookbook author and television chef, used the traditional barehanded method of testing candy, but I have no inclination to imitate her nor do I recommend you doing so.
+I repeat...

 DO NOT try it!

 Leave it to Julia and the expert chefs!
 There's nothing worse than being burned by boiling sugar.
 Believe me, for I speak from experience!

 Be safe!
 Use either the cold water test or a proper candy thermometer.

 Testing candy for doneness is easy with cold water.
 Prepare by choosing a cup with a lightly colored interior, as it is easiest to see the dark syrup against a light background.